 Important in the early chapters of Acts is a series of sermons delivered by Peter.
-Always, Peter spoke for the community and especially for the surviving Apostles.
+Always Peter spoke for the community and especially for the surviving Apostles.
 In this sermon, Peter briefly gives a synopsis of the life of Jesus.
 Sent by God, Jesus was crucified, the victim of human scheming.
 He rose after death.
 He commissioned the Apostles to continue the work of reconciling God and humanity.
 The Apostles learned from Jesus.

 The Epistle to the Colossians, the second reading, places Christ at God’s right hand.
 It says that Christians already have “been raised” because they have taken Christ into their hearts.
-Having given themselves to Jesus, they have died to earthly things and rejected earthly ideas.
+Having given themselves to Jesus, they have died to earthly things and to earthly ideas.
 In the process, they have been drawn into the eternal life of the Risen Lord.

 St. John’s Gospel supplies the last reading.
 It goes into some detail about the Resurrection and its aftermath.
 The first figure mentioned in the story is Mary Magdalene.
 She was a beloved figure in early Christianity, because she was so intensely a follower of Jesus.
 Indeed, according to John’s Gospel, she stood beneath the cross of Calvary rather than abandon the dying Lord.
 It was risky.
-She might have been construed to be an accomplice in treason against the Roman Empire.
-Yet, despite the danger — and the Romans were unforgiving — she remained.
+She might have been construed to be an accomplice in treason against the Roman empire.
+Yet, despite the danger, and the Romans were unforgiving, she remained.

 She went to the tomb before daybreak.
 Finding it empty, she hurried to Peter and the disciple whom Jesus loved.
 (Tradition long has assumed this disciple to be John, although this disciple is never identified by name in this Gospel.)

 Peter and the disciple then rushed to the tomb themselves.
-It was overwhelming for them.
+It was overwhelming, for them.
 Grasping what exactly had happened at the tomb was not easy.
 Love and faith made the process easier.
 The beloved disciple saw that the tomb was empty, and moreover, he believed that Jesus had risen.

 The Church excitedly tells us that the Lord lives.
 He rose from the dead.
 It is a proclamation of the greatest and central belief of the Church, namely that Jesus, the Son of God, overcame even death.